tdowrick/ScouseTom/Discussion_A_new_EIT_system__.md

-Despite the 4-fold increase in bandwidth and consequent noise increase, the performance of the ScouseTom system is comparable to that of previous systems \cite{Oh2011} with 0.37 $\mu$V $\pm$ 0.048 $\mu$V noise across all channels.
+Despite the 4-fold increase in bandwidth and consequent noise increase, the performance of the ScouseTom system is comparable to that of previous systems \cite{Oh2011} with 0.37 $\mu$V $\pm$ 0.048 $\mu$V noise across all channels. thus meeting the criteria outlined in section \ref{motivation}.

 ## Technical issues